zoomi-raja/github-gist/README.md

 In the project directory, you can run:

-### `yarn start`
+### `npm run dev`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:5173](http://localhost:5173/) to view it in the browser.

 **Minor detail why i went with following architecture**

-- We could have used redux for statemanagment but that would have overkill for this app. useReducer can be good alternative to manage complex state using useState.
+- We could have used redux for statemanagment but that would have overkill for this app. useReducer can be good alternative to manage complex state rather using useState.

 - There were no layout instructions available so i went with my own design/layout